On the prospects of interpolatory spline bases for accurate mass lumping strategies in isogeometric analysis: Introduction

 In another line of research, some authors \cite{li2022significance, li2024interpolatory} have recently tried mimicking the nodal quadrature method by resorting to the classical interpolatory spline bases described in, e.g., \cite{Schoenberg1972,schoenberg1973cardinal}.
-Although the method leads to sub-optimal convergence rates, it still offers great promises, also in developing a theory that parallels the spectral element method.
+Although the method leads to sub-optimal convergence rates, it still offers great promises, also in developing a theory that parallels SEM.
 Unfortunately, restoring interpolation comes with its own lot of difficulties, which were neither mentioned in \cite{li2022significance} nor in their follow-up work \cite{li2024interpolatory}.
 Apart from the evident sub-optimal convergence rates, we have identified three major issues: \begin{enumerate}[noitemsep] \item Positive definite lumped mass matrices are not guaranteed and critically depend on the choice of interpolation points.
-This problem on its own may already jeopardize the method, since indefinite lumped mass matrices lead to unstable, potentially diverging, solutions. \item The classical interpolatory basis functions used in \cite{li2022significance, li2024interpolatory} are globally supported, which translate into dense stiffness matrices and prohibitive storage requirements. \item Similarly to classical Lagrange bases, the mass matrix for interpolatory spline bases may have negative off-diagonal entries and thus the impact of mass lumping on the CFL condition is not immediately clear. \end{enumerate} To this date, the lack of effective mass lumping techniques in IGA is an open problem and in view of the issues raised above, we further investigate whether interpolatory spline bases are a realistic option.
+This problem on its own may already jeopardize the method, since indefinite lumped mass matrices lead to unstable, potentially diverging, solutions. \item The classical interpolatory basis functions used in \cite{li2022significance, li2024interpolatory} are globally supported, which translate into dense stiffness matrices and prohibitive storage requirements. \item Similarly to classical Lagrange bases, the mass matrix for interpolatory spline bases may have negative off-diagonal entries and thus the impact of mass lumping on the CFL condition is not immediately clear. \end{enumerate}

+To our knowledge, this method is not related to the Lagrange extraction technique proposed in \cite{schillinger2016lagrange,nguyen2017collocated}, where the authors perform an elementwise change of basis to a polynomial Lagrange basis defined on the same Gauss-Lobatto points as in SEM.

+To this date, despite significant improvements, the lack of effective mass lumping techniques in IGA remains an open problem.
+In view of the issues raised above, we further investigate whether interpolatory spline bases are a realistic option.
 As we will see, while some problems are easily resolved, others are much more serious.

 The rest of the article is structured as follows: after introducing our model problem and recalling some basic concepts in \Cref{se: problem_statement}, we review in \Cref{se: mass_lumping} some of the best known mass lumping strategies for classical FEM.
 As far as we know, some of the results in that section are new and help identify suitable basis properties. \Cref{se: high_order_mass_lumping} is the core of the article and explores how to extend those properties to spline spaces within IGA.
 After presenting the construction of interpolatory spline bases, we carefully examine the aforementioned issues, one at a time.
 Theoretical as well as computational issues are discussed and a complete algorithm is presented at the end of this section.
 Although most of our results are limited to single-patch geometries, some also apply to multi-patch ones.
 Numerical experiments follow in \Cref{se: numerical_experiments} to validate the theoretical results and provide additional insights.
 Finally, we state our conclusions in \Cref{se: conclusion} and outline several directions for future research.